wenzhixin/bootstrap-table/src/extensions/filter-control/README.md

 ### filterDatepickerOptions
 * type: Object
 * description: If the datepicker option is set use this option to configure the datepicker with the native options.
-Use this way: `data-filter-datepicker-options='{"firstDay":2, "changeMonth": true, "showButtonPanel": true}'`.
+Use this way: `data-filter-datepicker-options='{"autoclose":true, "clearBtn": true, "todayHighlight": true}'`.
 * default: `undefined`

 ## Events